joaoaguiam/pixel4impact/README.md

 # pixel4impact

+A platform to make donations for NGOs more appealing by allowing all donors to create a collaborative unique piece of art.

 ## What is this project about?

 Pixe4Impact is a new way to make donations to NGOs.
 Instead of just giving some cryptocurrencies, donors will need to select a pixel and a color from a pre-defined canvas and this information is stored forever in the blockchain attached to the donation.